 The ministry funds the Early Childhood Education Qualifications Upgrade Program (ECE QUP) which supports individuals working within the early years sector who have been accepted to an Ontario College of Applied Arts and Technology to pursue their Early Childhood Education (ECE) diploma and become eligible to apply for membership with the College of Early Childhood Educators.
-Support is provided through education grants, travel grants, training allowances and book allowances.
+Support is provided through education grants, travel grants and training allowances.